hungptit/fastgrep/notes/fastgrep.md

 ---
 # Summary

 * Our simple benchmark shown that the third solution is the winner and the optimum buffer size is around 64KBytes.
-We will use this value a default value for our buffer size.
+We will use this value as a default value for our buffer size in all of our benchmarks.

 * The memory mapped solution has a very good performance.

-* The first solution is 20x slower than that of the memory mapped solution.
-We should not use it in serious applications.
+* The first solution is 20x slower than that of the memory mapped solution. **We should not use it in serious applications.**

 * The policy based design approach help to create a generic, flexible, and fast file reading algorithm.